Patricia C. Fawsett

 Patricia Combs Fawsett (born August 21, 1943) is a senior United States district judge of the United States District Court for the Middle District of Florida.

 Education and career

 Fawsett was born in 1943 in Montreal, Canada.
 She received her Bachelor of Arts degree from the University of Florida in 1965, her Master of Arts in Teaching from the University of Florida in 1966, and her Juris Doctor from the University of Florida College of Law in 1973.
-Fawsett was in private practice in Orlando, Florida from 1973 to 1986.
+Fawsett was in private practice in Orlando, Florida, from 1973 to 1986.

 Federal judicial service

-President Ronald Reagan nominated Fawsett to the United States District Court for the Middle District of Florida on April 9, 1986, to the seat vacated by Judge John A. Reed Jr. Confirmed by the Senate on June 6, 1986, she received her commission three days later.
-She served as Chief Judge of the court from 2003 to 2008.
-She took senior status on August 25, 2008.
+President Ronald Reagan nominated Fawsett to the United States District Court for the Middle District of Florida on April 9, 1986, to the seat vacated by Judge John A. Reed Jr..
+She was confirmed by the Senate on June 6, 1986, she received her commission three days later.
+She served as chief judge from 2003 to 2008.
+She assumed senior status on August 25, 2008.